Aruba Travel Requirements For The Best Vacation Ever - My Family Travels

 Vacation Your Way in Aruba

-We were dreading manifestations of the tourist slogan “One Happy Island” when we visited Aruba last February.
-We were afraid of crowds and casinos, which are returning to full capacity.
-To avoid them altogether, we chose the small Boardwalk Boutique Hotel, a complex of one and two-story casitas in a lushly planted tropical garden that was one block inland – a world away — from the lively, busy tourist scene of Palm Beach.
+To avoid crowds and casinos altogether, we chose the small Boardwalk Boutique Hotel, a complex of one and two-story casitas in a lushly planted tropical garden that was one block inland – a world away — from the lively, busy tourist scene of Palm Beach.

-To get away from the very commercial tourist enclaves, we rented a car.
-Aruba, beyond the hurricane belt in the southern Caribbean, is only 19.6 miles long, 6 miles wide and about 21 miles from the coast of Venezuela.
-We explored it on our own, finding many happy islanders, lots of Venezuelan workers and a really diverse mix of travelers.
+We rented a car to get away from the very commercial tourist enclaves.
+Beyond the hurricane belt in the southern Caribbean, Aruba is only 19.6 miles long, 6 miles wide, and about 21 miles from the coast of Venezuela.
+We explored it on our own, finding many happy islanders, lots of Venezuelan workers, and a diverse mix of travelers.

 Find Arubian Culture in Oranjestad